dsworkz/ansible/lab-2/README.md

+#### Ansible connect remote host
-In previus lab we have seen the deployment of tomcat.
+In previous lab we have seen the deployment of tomcat.

 This lab provides exercise on how to connect remote host/virtual server using inventory